Tom Wallace

 Thomas William Wallace (born 1 March 1936) is a former Australian politician.

-He was born in Sale to Harold Roy Wallace, a farmer, and Phyllis Violet.
+Wallace was born in Sale to Harold Roy Wallace, a farmer, and Phyllis Violet.
 He attended Kilmany State School and Sale Technical School before becoming a grazier.
 He was active in the local community and in the National Party, and he was elected to Rosedale Shire Council in 1975, serving until 1982 (president 1980–81).

-In 1982 he was elected to the Victorian Legislative Assembly as the member for Gippsland South.
-While in parliament he was the party spokesman on housing, employment and training.
-In 1992 he left his seat to challenge Labor MLA Keith Hamilton in Morwell, but he was defeated.
-From 1994 to 1997 he was commissioner of the Shire of Baw Baw.
+In 1982, Wallace was elected to the Victorian Legislative Assembly as the member for Gippsland South.
+While in parliament, he was the party spokesman on housing, employment and training.
+In 1992, he left his seat to challenge Labor MLA Keith Hamilton in Morwell, but he was defeated.
+From 1994 to 1997, he was commissioner of the Shire of Baw Baw.